 Samuel Kampa, Ph.D.

-I am a Client Success Analyst at Yellowdig, an educational technology startup known for its eponymous "social learning platform".
-Yellowdig is like a mash-up of Reddit and Facebook for schools, universities, and independent learning communities—but without the ads, the questionable data practices, and the fake news.
+I am a Client Success Lead at Yellowdig, an educational technology startup known for its eponymous "social learning platform".
+Yellowdig is like a mash-up of Reddit and Facebook for schools, universities, and independent learning communities—but without the ads, the questionable data practices, and the general toxicity.
 My role involves training instructors, producing data visualizations in Python, and jamming to the sweet rhythms of our logic database, among other things.

 About the cover photo: The Tetrahedral Kite is one of Alexander Graham Bell's lesser known inventions.
 It is both charmingly off-kilter and a significant development in the history of aviation.
 A lifelong polymath, Bell showed that lasting innovations often come from unexpected sources.